wellesleycs111/autograder/README.md

 1. Now delete `testCaseReader.py` and `casefile_creator.txt` since the students don't need these.

+1. Edit `inspector/urls.txt` where each line has a task id (like "task1") and the URL to the problem set description of the task.

 1. Place the solution files for the problem set, the empty `honorcode.py` file, and all supporting files in your `/path/to/ps0x` directory.
 Test that running

     ```python otterInspect.py```